Product Design, Manufacturing & Innovation Resources

 • NASA

 The Work Breakdown Structure (WBS) concept was developed by the U.S. Department of Defense in 1957 as part of the Polaris missile program, in conjunction with the Program Evaluation and Review Technique (PERT).
-Its primary innovazione was to provide a systematic, deliverable-oriented way to deconstruct a large, complex project into smaller, more manageable components.
+Its primary innovation was to provide a systematic, deliverable-oriented way to deconstruct a large, complex project into smaller, more manageable components.
 The fundamental principle of the WBS is the ‘100% Rule,’ which states that the WBS must capture all the work defined in the project scope—and only the work in the scope.
 It represents the total effort and deliverables of the project.

 The WBS is typically depicted as a hierarchical chart, resembling an organization chart.
 The top level (Level 1) represents the entire project.
 Subsequent levels break down the work into major deliverables or phases.
 The decomposition continues until the work is broken down into ‘work packages,’ which are the lowest level of the WBS.
 A work package is a piece of work that can be realistically estimated, scheduled, and assigned to an individual or a team.
 To complement the visual chart, a WBS dictionary is often created.
 This document provides detailed information about each WBS element, including a description of the work, deliverables, budget, schedule, and assigned responsibility.
 The WBS is not a schedule or a plan, but rather the foundation upon which schedules, cost estimates, and resource plans are built.
-It provides a common struttura for all project stakeholders, ensuring a clear and shared understanding of the project’s scope.
+It provides a common framework for all project stakeholders, ensuring a clear and shared understanding of the project’s scope.

 UNESCO Nomenclature: 5312